Pattrick Smellie: Only two things can rescue Muller and the National Party now

 Muller is not, in my opinion, a dirty politician.
 Most are not, in fact, no matter what so many people think.

-But he has allowed himself through a lack of experience and candour to become enmeshed in a dirty politics situation and which he missed repeated opportunities to avoid.
+But he has allowed himself, through a lack of experience and candour, to become enmeshed in a dirty politics situation and which he missed repeated opportunities to avoid.

 He was at it again over the weekend - letting his deputy leader Nikki Kaye appear on TVNZ's Q&A show instead of being there himself.
 She did her best, but it wasn't enough.